-Elliott Street Deli & PubTucked away in a quiet corner of Castleberry Hill, ELLIOTT STREET DELI & PUB offers the neighborhood an underground hot spot for creative music.
+Elliott Street Deli & Pub Tucked away in a quiet corner of Castleberry Hill, ELLIOTT STREET DELI & PUB offers the neighborhood an underground hot spot for creative music.
 Brothers Mike and Peter Jakob renovated the space in 2006, and in the last decade the unassuming pub has grown into an influential Atlanta music hangout.
 The Elliott Street Pub has participated in art celebrations such as Flux Night and hosted work from local favorites such as Evereman.
 On April 2, the club celebrated its 10-year anniversary with performances from Kebbi Williams and the Wolfpack, who found new audiences in its intimate basement venue.
 City Councilman Kwanza Hall helped commemorate the pub’s contributions to local culture by adopting April 2 as “Elliott Street Pub Day” in Atlanta.
 The Elliott Street Deli & Pub is a cultural touchstone for rising musical talent, and a refuge for those seeking quality food, drink, and community.

-Mary'sOne thing that surprises and attracts people from across the country to Atlanta is its no-fuss inclusivity.
+Mary’s One thing that surprises and attracts people from across the country to Atlanta is its no-fuss inclusivity.
 Nowhere is that more apparent than MARY’S in East Atlanta.
 While the dive bar is by definition a queer space, all races, gender identities, and sexualities are welcome.
 Mary’s is a safe space, but definitely not a bore.
 It’s known and loved for its delightfully campy, devil-may-care vibe, and, of course, the famous Tuesday and Saturday night Mary-oke.

-RUSH LOUNGE AKA the IRIS is the quintessential spot for 18-and-up nightlife, and all things trap, EDM, and candy bracelets.
+RUSH LOUNGE AKA the IRIS is the quintessential spot for 18-and-up nightlife, all things trap, EDM, and candy bracelets.
 This late-night Buford Highway haunt is a stomping ground for such lauded DJs and producers as Ployd, Skymatic, Eddie Gold, and many more.
 But this year’s resident DJs Stranger Candy and Syl-O set a high standard for electronic dance music, and they always know how to keep the people on their feet.
 The weekly ESP 101 Learn to Believe parties are the spot for those in the know.

-Bulldogs BarSince 1978, BULLDOGS has served as Peachtree Street’s premier hot spot for gay African-American men.
+Bulldogs Bar Since 1978, BULLDOGS has served as Peachtree Street’s premier hot spot for gay African-American men.
 After 38 years in the game, the club still fosters a thriving scene, rich with hip-hop beats and a smoking dance floor.
 It’s also one of the more intimate clubs in town.
 So be prepared to get a little closer.
 And when the DJ blends a NOLA bounce track with a straight-up Dirty South beat, the joint is lit.
 Be prepared for a bouncing, bumping, and grinding good time.

-THE SOUND TABLE is the cornerstone of Edgewood Avenue, where the current epicenter of Atlanta’s weekend nightlife developed its sense of style.
-Since opening its doors in 2010, the Sound Table has served as an essential spot for delicious dining and making moves on the dance floor.
+THE SOUND TABLE is a cornerstone of Edgewood Avenue, where the current epicenter of Atlanta’s weekend nightlife developed its sense of style.
+Opening its doors in 2010, the Sound Table has served as an essential spot for delicious dining and making moves on the dance floor.
 The club’s DJs spin a sophisticated set of funk, soul, R&B, and hip-hop.
 This year, the addition of Drums On Fire on the first Thursday of every month, added of bit of old-school Atlanta flare by exploring underground beat culture through the lens of DJs Ryan Rasheed (LebLaze, Prefuse 73), Chris Devoe, and Gnosis.